CosmiQuantum/MEMS_docs/LOUD_hardware/MEMS_box.md

 *  list of all screws needed --> probably the most important part of this doc...!

 ## MEMS Box Parts and Assembly
+The following section contains assembly instructions for the MEMS enclosure.

 ### Mechanical assembly
 First attach three side walls to the breadboard base.
 The fourth wall is left off temporarily for ease of access.